También disponible en/also available in: Español

 - Your DJ controller has to be Serato DJ enabled or at least Serato DJ upgrade ready to work.
 If you don’t like any of the DJ gear that is ready to work with Serato DJ, no point in considering it.
 If you don’t have a controller that is compatible with Serato DJ you will need to switch in order to use it.

 - Serato DJ’s preparation mode is not as slick as Pioneer Dj’s Rekordbox DJ (that is, in my opinion) so getting your library prepared will be a little bit more cumbersome.
 Also if you plan to play on CDJ’s directly from USB, you will have to run your tracks through Rekordbox in order to get them ready.
-Rekord Buddy adresses this problem by making it possible to sync between Rekordbox, Traktor Pro and Serato DJ, but it does make the process a bit more complicated.
+Rekord Buddy addresses this problem by making it possible to sync between Rekordbox, Traktor Pro, and Serato DJ, but it does make the process a bit more complicated.

 If you find yourself in the points above and in the overall features of Serato DJ, don’t hesitate to go for it.
 You won’t be disappointed.